 - butter and syrup to serve

 Preheat the oven to 225°F. In a small saucepan, bring the milk and tea bag to gentle simmer.
-Remove from the heat and let seep for 5 minutes.
+Remove from the heat and let seep for 5 minutes or longer if you’d like a stronger tea flavor.
 Mix together the flour, baking powder, baking soda and sugar in a bowl.
-When the milk tea mixture is cool, remove the tea bag, making sure to squeeze out as much liquid as possible.
+When the milk tea mixture is completely cool, remove the tea bag, making sure to squeeze out as much liquid as possible.
 Whisk the milk with the egg and vanilla.
 Add the wet ingredients to the flour mixture.
 If desired, add 1/4 teaspoon Earl grey tea leaves.
-Stir until just combined.
+Stir until just combined, lumps are good.
 Let batter sit for 10 minutes.

 Heat up a non-stick frying pan over medium-low heat.
 Brush a thin layer of butter or oil on your pan.
 Drop the batter 1 1/2 tablespoons at a time into the pan.
 Cook until tiny bubbles appear on the surface, about 2-3 minutes.
 Flip and continue cooking for 1-2 minutes.
 Keep the pancakes in the warm oven until you’re finished pancaking.
 Enjoy warm with butter and syrup.